 Remove and place in a big bowl.
 Now spread the sesame seeds and flaked almonds on the baking tray.
 Toast for about 3-5 minutes.
 Add to the oats.

 Spread the coconut onto the baking tray.
 Watch carefully as it burns quickly.
 Toast for about 1-3 minutes or until golden.
 Add to the oat mixture.

-Add the remaining ingredients and mix well.
+Add the remaining ingredients to the mixing bowl and mix well.
 Let cool for about 15 minutes.